 This video is quick, but it really does show how quickly and easily you can make these bags.
 In this example, the edges are serged (or use a zig-zag or overcasting stitch) and then the lining and outer are sewn as one.
 You really can’t get easier than that!

-Once you see how the bag goes together, you can start with a rectangle of fabric any size to create the finished size of bag you would like – so versatile!
+Once you see how the bag goes together, you can start with a rectangle of fabric any size to create the finished size of bag you would like – it’s so versatile!